RacimoLab/it-docs/ssh.md

 # SSH Keys

-It's recommended to use SSH keys for authentication to the servers.
+It's recommended to use SSH keys for authentication to the [servers](servers.md).
 Keys are more convenient, because typing a password when logging in can be avoided.

+SSH keys come as a pair: by convention these are known as the "private" key and the "public" key.
+The private key file should remain on your workstation and be carefully protected like you would protect a password.
+The public key file can be copied to many remote systems, and need not be protected.
+The holder of the private key can then authenticate with remote systems that carry the corresponding public key.
+E.g. you can use a single public/private key pair to authenticate with the willerslev cluster, the racimo cluster, and your github account.

 ## Creating a public/private key pair

 On your (Mac or Linux) workstation, create the public/private key pair.
+There are several types of keys and by default you will get an RSA pair.
 When prompted for a passphrase, just hit enter so that you won't need a password when logging in.